San Francisco ready to grant new mayor greater powers to battle fentanyl crisis

 The proposal already has the six votes needed to pass, and will likely pick up more votes Tuesday.

-The 11-member board relinquishing oversight powers for an effort with no concrete plan or metrics underscores how desperate supervisors are for a solution.
-It also signals their embrace — for now — of a political outsider who pledged to work collaboratively to create common sense solutions.
+The 11-member board relinquishing oversight powers for an effort with no concrete plan or accountability metrics underscores how desperate supervisors are for a solution.
+It also signals their embrace — for now — of a political outsider who pledged to work collaboratively to create common-sense solutions.

 Supervisor Connie Chan said last week at the budget and finance committee she chairs that board oversight helps ensure taxpayer money is spent judiciously and transparently.
 But she also said this is “truly an unprecedented time" that calls for unusual measures, and she appreciated the mayor's willingness to compromise.
 Breed had a frosty relationship with the board's progressive members, Chan included.